Zale Crawford, CFP®, ChFC®

 Founder and Financial Planner

 Zale is a passionate outdoorsman, and he and his family can be found during the spring and summer months on their boat, fishing for salmon, crab, and shrimp, sharing their catches with family and friends.
 He hunts in the fall and winter, and his family often joins him in that, too.
 They also like camping, hiking, and biking together when they are not busy with sports.
-They area all happy about two recent family developments: first, they finished their new home just east of Lacey, and second, they welcomed a new black lab puppy, Jeff, to the family.

 Volunteer work is important to Zale.
-In addition to coaching youth sports, he serves as vice president of the Board of Directors for the Boys and Girls Club of Thurston County Club, whose mission is to inspire and enable youth to realize their greatness.
+In addition to coaching youth sports, he serves as President of the Board of Directors for the Boys and Girls Club of Thurston County Club, whose mission is to inspire and enable youth to realize their greatness.
 He also gives time to the Rocky Mountain Elk Foundation, an organization that helps fund and conduct habitat stewardship projects for elk and other wildlife.